-We may seek to sell additional equity or debt securities or obtain a credit facility if our available cash and cash equivalents are insufficient to satisfy our liquidity requirements or if we develop additional opportunities to do so.
-The sale of additional equity and debt securities may result in additional ownership dilution to our stockholders.
+We will require substantial additional capital beyond our current balance of cash, cash equivalents and short-term investments to fund our Phase 3 trial and our operations beyond the end of the third quarter of 2024.
+Assuming our current Phase 3 clinical trial plan is approved by the FDA, we estimate the capital needed to fund our current operations and the PGHD program through the fourth quarter of 2026 will be approximately \$85.0 million to \$100.0 million.
+We plan to finance our operations and our Phase 3 trial through the sale of additional equity or debt securities, a credit facility or one or more strategic alliances.
+The sale of additional equity or convertible debt securities would result in substantial ownership dilution to our stockholders.
 If we raise additional funds through the issuance of debt securities or preferred stock, these securities could have rights senior to those of our common stock and could contain covenants that would restrict our operations.
-We may require additional capital beyond our currently forecasted amounts.
 Any such required additional capital may not be available on reasonable terms, if at all.
-If we were unable to obtain additional financing, we may be required to reduce the scope of, delay or eliminate some or all of our planned research and development activities, which could harm our business.
+If we are unable to obtain additional financing, we may be required to reduce the scope of, delay or eliminate some or all of our planned research and development activities or to sell or liquidate our assets, and such actions would likely have a material adverse impact on the value of our common stock.